superbogy/superbogy/README.md

-- 👋 Hi, I’m @superbogy
+- 👋 Hi, I’m Tommy
 - 👀 I’m interested in coding, riding and fishing
-- 🌱 I’m currently learning react native, golang and webrtc
+- 🌱 I’m currently learning react native, rust and webrtc
 - 💞️ I’m looking to collaborate on backend, frontend, mobile and devops development
 - 🔥 I had worked in BE, FE and devops job in my career.
 The programing language I have used, included but not limited, typescript/javascript, php, python, golang and java.
 - 📫 How to reach me mulberry10th@gmail.com